Class of 2025

 William Boyd

 William Boyd majored in math and physics; he received the Math Department Outstanding Senior Award for the Class 2025.
 In the summer of 2024, he interned for the Air Force Office of Scientific Research through the Air Force Research Lab Scholars Program, where was awarded the AFRL Scholars Program’s Outstanding Scholar Award for his work on Optical Frequency Combs for Free Space Communications.
 His team won first place at the 2025 Military Operations Research Society Conference for their presentation on optimal distribution of unmanned assets in the Gulf of Aden to combat piracy.
-William received an Anna Sobel Levy Fellowship for graduate study and will attend Reichman University’s International Institute for Counterterrorism.
+William interned for Senator Tim Scott’s office after graduation and worked for the House Foreign Affairs Committee.
+He received an Anna Sobel Levy Fellowship for graduate study and will attend Reichman University’s International Institute for Counterterrorism.

 Eoin Clarke